Europa-Universalis-5-Modding-Co-op/community-mod-toolkit/README.md

 # Community Mod Toolkit

 A community-driven toolkit for [Europa Universalis V](https://store.steampowered.com/app/3450310/Europa_Universalis_V/) modding.
-It provides a mod template and a set of integrated tools for automating common tasks like Steam Workshop uploads and localization translation.
+It provides a mod template and a set of integrated tools for automating common tasks like Steam Workshop uploads, localization translation, and a mod menu creator tool.

 This is a companion to the [Community Mod Framework](https://github.com/Europa-Universalis-5-Modding-Co-op/community-mod-framework) ([wiki](https://github.com/Europa-Universalis-5-Modding-Co-op/community-mod-framework/wiki)), which provides shared in-game features like the [Community Mod Menu](https://github.com/Europa-Universalis-5-Modding-Co-op/community-mod-framework/wiki/Community-Mod-Menu), Custom Alerts, and more.
-The toolkit handles the development workflow, while the framework provides the in-game systems.
+You will need this a dependency if you are using the CMM Visual Editor for creating your mod menu.

 **[Full Documentation (Wiki)](https://github.com/Europa-Universalis-5-Modding-Co-op/community-mod-toolkit/wiki)**